 Today in Tedium: We’ve lost a lot of things in recent years, but one that we haven’t talked about too much is the demise of the children’s radio station.
 Yes, this is not exactly a surprise—how is radio going to compete with YouTube and Roblox?
-But back in April, the only real player in the kid-centric terrestrial radio space, Radio Disney, which started life on the airwaves 25 years ago this week, quietly wound down as Disney made the decision to focus on, well, every other part of being Disney.
+But during the height of the pandemic, the only real player in the kid-centric terrestrial radio space, Radio Disney, quietly wound down as Disney made the decision to focus on, well, every other part of being Disney.
 But it’s worth noting that Radio Disney was not the only one to embrace this phenomenon.
 Kids’ music makes a lot of money even to this day—it’s part of the reason why traditionally adult-centric bands like They Might Be Giants have embraced it.
 Today’s Tedium looks back at the many attempts to sell kids on radio—a market that has basically faded away by this point.
 (Thanks to Disney.) — Ernie @ Tedium

 A quick overview of the market for kids’ music, which didn’t always have a home on the radio

 To get an idea of how big a deal music is to kids, I want to draw attention to a device that you’ve probably seen and maybe even used a few times in your life: The Fisher-Price Record Player.
 Dating to 1978, this device is incredibly common on the used market because of the fact that seemingly every kid born in the early ’80s had one.
 It was the perfect gateway drug to get a taste of your parents’ Beatles records, even if the fidelity was not exactly as good as something more professional.